Skip to main content

 • 🔓 Unlocked - Users can customize this setting (user-controlled)

-• Standardization - Settings that should be consistent across team
+• Standardization - Settings that must be consistent across team

 Team Configuration Example